HSBC Life: Asia

 HSBC Insurance business in Asia is coordinated by HSBC Insurance (Asia-Pacific) Holdings Limited, whose direct subsidiaries include HSBC Insurance (Asia) and HSBC Life (Singapore).
 Additionally, in 2007 HSBC partnered with Canara Bank and Oriental Bank of Commerce to establish the joint venture Canara HSBC Life Insurance in India, with HSBC holding approximately 26% equity.

 In 2021, under the "Pivot to Asia" strategic guidance, the group readjusted resource allocation as part of responding to slowed growth and profit pressures in European and American markets.
 The strategy aims to redeploy capital and resources to Asia, which contributes most of the group profits.
-According to the strategy report announced in February that year, HSBC plans to invest about USD 6 billion in Asia to drive growth in wealth management and personal banking, with insurance business as a key component of this sector.
+According to the strategy report announced in February that year, HSBC plans to invest about US$6 billion in Asia to drive growth in wealth management and personal banking, with insurance business as a key component of this sector.

-A landmark event in advancing this strategy was the acquisition of AXA Singapore for USD 575 million, alongside increased investment in the Mainland China market.
+A landmark event in advancing this strategy was the acquisition of AXA Singapore for US$575 million, alongside increased investment in the mainland China market.
 These initiatives further strengthened HSBC momentum in Asian insurance business development, especially through active expansion and product innovation in the Hong Kong and Macau markets.